sleepydirt/retail-row/README.md

 # Retail Row

-Retail Row is a web-based consumer to consumer marketplace buying and selling new and secondhand goods.
+Retail Row is a web-based consumer to consumer marketplace buying and selling new and secondhand goods based in Singapore.
-Based in Singapore.

 ### Credits